awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

    ```
    cat /etc/system-release
    ```
-To set up a LAMP web server on Amazon Linux AMI , see [Tutorial: Install a LAMP Web Server with the Amazon Linux AMI](install-LAMP.md)\.
+To set up a LAMP web server on Amazon Linux AMI , see [Tutorial: Install a LAMP web server with the Amazon Linux AMI](install-LAMP.md)\.

 1. Now that your instance is current, you can install the Apache web server, MariaDB, and PHP software packages\.